close

 Reddit users gave great examples of Bünzli

-One user explained Bünzli in a hilarious personal anecdote: “We used to live right next to a pub.
+Writing in the appropriately named r / Bünzli subreddit, one user explained the word perfectly: “We used to live right next to a pub.
 At 10pm sharp, my father would open a window to hear whether there was still any noise coming from the bar.
 If so, then he would always call the owner.
 This is a top-class Bünzli."
-Other commenters noted that a true Bünzli would make sure to never complain at 9.59pm., but as soon as it was "22:00:00.001", he would immediately call the police.

-Another user even commented on Bünzli fashion in Switzerland, joking that a Bünzli “takes no chances and wears bell-bottoms, even though they have been out of style for at least 20 years.”
+Another said that quite a few Bünzlis are stuck in the past, “take no chances and wear bell-bottoms, even though they have been out of style for at least 20 years.”

 Author